NickMcConnell/AngbandPlus/lib/help/readme.txt

 '#' may be reused.

-Note: because various operating systems use different conventions to denote directory structures, Zangband does not support target file names like './spoiler/races/races.spo'.
+Note: because various operating systems use different conventions to denote directory structures, XAngband does not support target file names like './spoiler/races/races.spo'.
 This means that all help files should be kept in the lib/help or lib/info directory.